 If a pocket of pus (abscess) has formed, it may need to be drained, and in some cases part or all of the epididymis needs to be removed surgically (epididymectomy).
 Surgery may also be considered if epididymitis is due to underlying physical defects, but many people continue to have scrotal pain following epididymectomy.

 Having epididymitis usually means you're experiencing considerable pain and discomfort.
 To ease your symptoms, try these suggestions:

-If your epididymitis was caused by an STD, your partner also will need treatment.
-If your partner doesn't get treatment, you may contract the STD again.
-Safer sexual practices, such as monogamous sex and condom use, help protect against STDs that can cause epididymitis.
+If your epididymitis was caused by a sexually transmitted infection (STI), your partner also will need treatment.
+If your partner doesn't get treatment, you may get the STI again.
+Safer sexual practices, such as monogamous sex and condom use, help protect against STIs that can cause epididymitis.

 If you have recurrent urninary tract infections or other risk factors for epididymitis, your doctor may discuss with you other ways to prevent epididymitis from recurring.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.

 Terms and conditions of use